jiaxiangshang/MGCNet/README.md

 # Running code
 ## 1. Code + Requirement + thirdlib
-We run this with python3.7
+We run the code with python3.7, tensorflow 1.13
 ```bash
 git clone --recursive https://github.com/jiaxiangshang/MGCNet.git
 cd MGCNet
 (sudo) pip install -r requirement.txt
 ```
-(1) The thirdlib(diff render) is from https://github.com/google/tf_mesh_renderer.
-Many issue happens here, so let's make this more clear.
+(1) For render loss(reconstruction loss), we use the differential renderer named tf_mesh_render(thanks!) https://github.com/google/tf_mesh_renderer.
+I find many issue happens here, so let's make this more clear.
-This diff render does not return triangle id for each pixel after raterise, we do this by our self and add these changes as submodule to this github.
+The tf_mesh_render does not return triangle id for each pixel after rasterise, we do this by our self and add these changes as submodule to mgcnet.

-(2) Then how to compile, the setting is bazel==10.1, gcc==5.*, the command is
+(2) Then how to compile tf_mesh_render, my setting is bazel==10.1, gcc==5.*, the compile command is
 ```bash
 bazel build ...
 ```
 The gcc/g++ version higher than 5.* will bring problems, a good solution is virtual environment with a gcc maybe 5.5.
-If the The gcc/g++ version is 4.*, you can try to change the compile cmd in BUILD file, about the flag -D_GLIBCXX_USE_CXX11_ABI=0 or -D_GLIBCXX_USE_CXX11_ABI=1
+If the The gcc/g++ version is 4.* that you can try to change the compile cmd in BUILD file, about the flag -D_GLIBCXX_USE_CXX11_ABI=0 or -D_GLIBCXX_USE_CXX11_ABI=1 for 4.* or 5.*
-Which is used for new cxx11 property for gcc5.*

 ## 2.Model
-1. 3dmm model + network weight(I will check and update on August 21)
+1. 3dmm model + network weight
+   We include BFM09/BFM09 expression, BFM09 face region from https://github.com/microsoft/Deep3DFaceReconstruction, BFM09 uv from https://github.com/anilbas/3DMMasSTN into a whole 3dmm model.
   https://drive.google.com/file/d/1RkTgcSGNs2VglHriDnyr6ZS5pbnZrUnV/view?usp=sharing
   Extract this file to /MGCNet/model
 2. pretain
-  https://drive.google.com/file/d/1jVlf05_Bm_nbIQXZRfmz-dA03xGCawBw/view?usp=sharing
-  Extract this file to /MGCNet/pretain
+   This include the pretrail model for the Resnet50 and vgg pretrain model for Facenet. https://drive.google.com/file/d/1jVlf05_Bm_nbIQXZRfmz-dA03xGCawBw/view?usp=sharing Extract this file to /MGCNet/pretain